 Worried about not getting enough participants?
 If you only get a few, then make it intimate.
 If you only get one?
 Looks like you got your first coaching client.
 Nice work.

 6. Teach someone one-on-one.
 Tutor someone on a topic you know inside and out.
 Parents are always looking for the person who can provide a breakthrough for their child.
 Do it in person or better yet, get virtual with it.
-Check out eduFire, TeachStreet or Mindflash for teaching folks one-on-one or one-to-many.
+Check out eduFire, Udemy, TeachStreet or Mindflash for teaching folks one-on-one or one-to-many.
 Start teaching one person at a time and then grow from there.
 You could also use these as a platform for the seminar you developed above.

 You might even already have a lot of the content from what you’ve written on your blog, journal or elsewhere.
 If you have good stuff, use it.
 Don’t dwell forever on making it super long.
 Just focus on helping with one specific topic.
 Package it up and sell it.
-That’s exactly what I’m doing with How To Live Off Your Passion (although mine does happen to be a bit more in-depth).

 9. Outsource yourself.
 Showcase your talents.
 Get a seller’s account on sites like Elance, Odesk and Fiverr.com.
 Fill out your bio and get your services on the market!
-Fiverr could be a fun, very easy and unintimidating place to start – everyone sells their services for five bucks.
+Fiverr could be a fun, very easy and unintimidating place to start – everyone sells their services starting at five bucks.
 Even if someone doesn’t hire you right away, being on these sites is a huge credibility builder as you reach out and talk to others doing the things mentioned above.
 When you market your services, be sure to provide a link to your profiles on these sites (and any other work you have online).
 It will impress.

 10. Film a video.
 These are best for visual tutorials like fitness or computer instruction.
 Amber Zuckswert has knocked it out of the park with her virtual pilates classes at Epic Self and Laura Roeder built a seven-figure business inside of two years by teaching non web savvy folks how to use Twitter and Facebook.